project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/188-connie-bowen-instead-of-replacing-farmworkers-lets-design-agtech-to-help-the-ones-doing-the-back-breaking-work-in-the-field.md

 ---
-title: 188 Connie Bowen – Instead of replacing farmworkers, let’s design agtech to help the ones doing the back breaking work in the field
+title: 188 Connie Bowen Instead Of Replacing Farmworkers Lets Design Agtech To Help The Ones Doing The Back Breaking Work In The Field
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-10-11)